Day-fit/Alohomora/README.md

 - **Encrypt Files or Directories**: Secure your sensitive data by encrypting individual files or entire directories.
 - **Decrypt Files or Directories**: Access your protected data by decrypting previously secured files or directories.
 - **Planned Features**:
-    - Batch decryption of selected paths after password authentication.
-    - Automatic re-encryption upon closing the device or using a specific command.
+    - Automatic re-encryption upon closing the device.
     - Enhanced security measures, including improved hashing algorithms and salted hashes.

 ## Installation